Michael Jordan Knew Scottie Pippen Would Get Destroyed for the Rest of His Life After Refusing to Go Into a Playoff Game

-After the 1993 championship, Jordan retired from the NBA to play baseball.
+After the 1993 title, Jordan retired from the NBA to play baseball.
 Pippen was the Bulls’ leader and best player during the 1993-94 season and put up spectacular numbers.

 However, the versatile small forward made a colossal mistake in the 1994 Eastern Conference semifinals against the New York Knicks, and Jordan knew it would haunt Pippen for the rest of his life.

-Michael Jordan on Scottie Pippen not going into game: He’s going to be criticized the rest of his life for that
+Michael Jordan on Scottie Pippen not going into game

-Bulls head coach Phil Jackson drew up a game-winning shot for Toni Kukoc in Game 3 of the 1994 Eastern Conference semifinals against the Knicks.
+Chicago Bulls head coach Phil Jackson drew up a game-winning shot for Toni Kukoc in Game 3 of the 1994 Eastern Conference semifinals against the New York Knicks.
 Pippen was so angry that he refused to go into the game.

 Jordan, who watched the game with his baseball teammates, knew Pippen would never be able to escape that moment.

-“Scottie didn’t understand that, and I didn’t have the chance to teach him,” Jordan said, via Chicago sports historian Jack M Silverstein.
-“He jumped the gun and you can’t do that, especially not in a playoff game.
+“Scottie didn’t understand that, and I didn’t have the chance to teach him,” Jordan said, per Chicago sports historian Jack M Silverstein.
+“He jumped the gun, and you can’t do that, especially not in a playoff game.
 And unfortunately, he’s going to be criticized the rest of his life for that.
 That’s the kind of situation that sticks with you.”

 Kukoc hit the game-winner against the Knicks.
 Bill Cartwright called out Pippen for not going into the game in the postgame locker room, and both players cried.
 Pip apologized to his teammates and played well in the series, but the Bulls lost in seven games.

 Jordan was disappointed in Pippen since his partner in crime knew better than that.
-However, the five-time MVP believes it was beneficial for the swingman to play without him.
+However, the five-time MVP believed it was beneficial for the swingman to play without him.

 Michael Jordan: I kept telling Scottie Pippen it’s not easy being me

-After Pippen’s oversight in the 1994 playoffs, Jordan told baseball reporters that it wasn’t easy being him.
+After Scottie Pippen’s mistake in the 1994 playoffs, Michael Jordan told baseball reporters that it wasn’t easy being him.
 He also admitted he wished he was with the Bulls at the time.